 Enrollment peaked in 1995 when 487 students were enrolled at the elementary school, as shown in Figure 7-1, and then declined sharply through the early 2000s.
 Between 2003 and 2007, enrollment stayed fairly stable at between 300 to 310 students.
 Enrollment fell below 300 students in 2008, slipped further in 2009 and rebounded to 305 in 2010.

 In 2011 through 2015, enrollment is expected to vary between 296 and 358 students (see Figure 7-1).
 Declining enrollment numbers create a financial strain on taxpayers because state education funds returned to the town are based on spending per pupil.
 Many of the fixed expenses of operating the school cannot be reduced when the enrollment drops.
+However, the budget itself continues to rise notwithstanding the lower numbers of students.

 Educational Facilities